pegaltier/backtest-kit/README.md

 /**
  * Place a limit order and poll until filled (status === "closed").
- * On timeout: cancel the order, sell any partial fill via market to rollback cleanly,
+ * On timeout: cancel the order, close any partial fill via market to rollback cleanly,
  * then throw — backtest-kit will retry the commit against a clean exchange state.
  */
 async function createLimitOrderAndWait(